-3.2.4.1 Verification and Validation of Personal, Business, and VBA Certificate Information Sources
+3.2.7.1 Verification and Validation of Personal, Business, and VBA Certificate Information Sources

-Registration information provided by the Applicant must include at least his or her name, address, telephone number, email address and the serial numbers from two acceptable forms of ID, one of which shall be a Government-issued Photo ID as described and required in Sections 3.2.3, 3.2.3.3 dependent on the type of application and Certificate that is requested as listed in the table in Section 3.2.
+Registration information provided by the Applicant must include at least his or her name, address, telephone number, email address and the serial numbers from two acceptable forms of ID, one of which shall be a Government-issued Photo ID as described and required in sections 3.2.3, 3.2.3.2, 3.2.3.3 dependent on the type of application and Certificate that is requested as listed in the table 5 of section 3.2.

-3.2.4.2 Verification and Validation of Server Certificate Information Sources
+3.2.7.2 Verification and Validation of Server Certificate Information Sources

-In addition to the verification of information by comparison to trusted information as described above, for Server Certificates two additional verifications of information may be conducted prior to issuance in order to verify the information provided by the PKI Sponsor:
+In addition to the verification of information, by comparison to trusted information as described above, for Server Certificates two additional verifications of information may be conducted prior to issuance in order to verify the information provided by the PKI Sponsor:

-- (1) High risk domain requests will be checked against a third party authority as described in Section 3.2.7.1; and - (2) High risk denials, as documented in 3.2.7.1, are prior requests that have been denied and are deemed as high risk due to suspected phishing or other fraudulent usage or concerns are maintained in an internal list.
+- (1) High risk domain requests will be checked against a third party authority as described in section 3.2.7.2; and - (2) High-risk denials, as documented in section 3.2.7.2, are prior requests that have been denied and are deemed as high risk due to suspected phishing or other fraudulent usage or concerns are maintained in an internal list.
 Subsequent Server Certificate requests will be verified against this list.

-Should a third party vendor be utilized to confirm information provided manually or electronically for Server Certificates, IdenTrust or the RA will evaluate the third-party source by these required criteria:
+Should a third party vendor be utilized to confirm information provided manually or electronically for Server Certificates, IdenTrust or the RA will evaluate the third-party source by these required criteria;